subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Why we like this, in a nutshell:

-• Cost optimization: Borrowers can lower their interest rates to minimize borrowing costs in favorable market conditions.
+• **Cost optimization**: Borrowers can lower their interest rates to minimize borrowing costs in favorable market conditions.
 This does come with risk, but that’s the beauty of it: users can operate according to their own risk tolerance, not the platform’s.

-• Risk management: Setting higher interest rates offers protection against redemptions as Troves (collateralized debt positions, more on this later) with lower interest rates are prioritized.
+• **Risk management**: Setting higher interest rates offers protection against redemptions as Troves (collateralized debt positions, more on this later) with lower interest rates are prioritized.
 Borrowers can thus balance between maintaining liquidity and safeguarding their positions from being redeemed during volatile periods.

-• Dynamic competition: This feature fosters a more competitive environment, as borrowers actively adjust their rates to remain competitive while managing their risks.
+• **Dynamic competition**: This feature fosters a more competitive environment, as borrowers actively adjust their rates to remain competitive while managing their risks.
 The result is a more engaged borrower base that actively fine-tunes their positions in response to market changes.

 ## Improved Liquidation Process